"

 Niche or “Boutique” Jobs

 Commercial diver-welders may work underwater, though welding is performed “in the dry” whenever possible.
-Pay rates can be high with a limited number of workers in the field, the hazards inherent in the work, and the expense of required training.
-Careers in commercial diving/underwater construction are challenging and rewarding due to the job’s physical demands.
+Pay rates can be high because there are a limited number of workers in the field, the hazards inherent in the work, and the expense of required training.
+Careers in commercial diving and underwater construction are challenging and rewarding due to the job’s physical demands.

 Many artists use metal as a sculptural medium and employ welders, blacksmiths, and other helpers in their studios.
 Like other artists, one’s income depends on the success of selling the art produced and the amount of money patrons are willing to invest in the artist and studio.